 Two crossings of the International & Great Northern Railroad and the Houston & Texas Central Railway

 The town of Bryan was founded in 1859 by landowner W. J. Bryan when he donated land for a town site to the Houston & Texas Central (H&TC) Railroad as they built north through the area.
 Construction was halted south of Bryan (at Millican) during the Civil War, but eight years later, the railroad finally reached the town.
 Texas A&M College was opened in 1876 south of Bryan at a location that became known as College Station, named for the railroad station used by college students.
 In 1901, the Calvert, Waco & Brazos Valley Railroad built south from Valley Jct. to Bryan as part of a plan to connect Waco with Houston.
 The International & Great Northern (I-GN) Railroad took over the construction effort and completed the line south from Bryan through College Station to Spring in 1902.
 The I-GN line paralleled the H&TC line through Bryan and College Station, crossing the H&TC line twice -- at the south end of College Station, and near downtown Bryan.
 Towers were constructed at both locations, Tower 7 in College Station and Tower 36 in Bryan.
 Years later, the I-GN became a Missouri Pacific (MP) property while the H&TC became part of Southern Pacific (SP).
 In 1965, MP and SP agreed to share the SP line south of College Station to Navasota and the ex-I-GN line was abandoned between Tower 7 and Tower 9 (Navasota).
-Tower 7 was retired at that time and the parallel lines through College Station and Bryan were operated jointly as a long siding, a situation that continues today under Union Pacific ownership, successor to both railroads.
+Tower 7 was retired at that time and the parallel lines through College Station and Bryan were operated jointly as a long siding.
+Union Pacific is the current successor to both railroads.
 North of Tower 36, the ex-I-GN line curves west heading for Valley Jct. and Waco while the ex-H&TC line continues north to Hearne.
 Tower 36 was dismantled and the interlocker has been converted to an automatic system.

-Below: The 1938 Sanborn Fire Insurance map of Bryan - College Station depicts Tower 7 as a small, unidentified 2-story structure at
+Below: The 1938 Sanborn Fire Insurance map of Bryan - College Station depicts Tower 7 as a small, unidentified 2-story

 Above: In this old postcard of the I-GN depot in downtown Bryan, Tower 36 is visible in the distance adjacent to the tracks (magnification at right).